 Design, Build, & Interfaces

-If you’ve held any of the other cameras in the APS-C Alpha cameras, the a6400 will feel instantly familiar.
+If you’ve held any of the other cameras in Sony’s range of APS-C Alpha cameras in recent years, the a6400 will feel instantly familiar.
 It has the same form factor and the same kinds of controls, buttons, and knobs.
 The main body is a rectangular box, with a raised handgrip that also serves as the battery compartment.
 It’s not the comfiest camera you’ve ever held, but with such a light and small camera, you don’t need ergonomic overkill.

 On top of the body are a flash hot shoe, a selector dial for choosing the shooting mode, a scrolling dial for moving through menus or between images, and the shutter button/power switch.